unoplatform/uno.toolkit.ui/doc/controls/ShadowContainer.md

 ---

 ## Summary
-The `ShadowContainer` provides the ability to add many-colored shadows to its content.
+The `ShadowContainer` provides the ability to layer multiple shadows to its content.

 ## Package Reference
-A reference to [Uno.Toolkit.Skia.WinUI](https://www.nuget.org/packages/Uno.Toolkit.Skia.WinUI) package must be added to your Uno app so you can access `ShadowContainer` class and features.
+A reference to [Uno.Toolkit.Skia.WinUI](https://www.nuget.org/packages/Uno.Toolkit.Skia.WinUI) package must be added to your Uno app so you can access `ShadowContainer` class and its features.

 ## Remarks
-For now, the control simply adapts its corner radius to the content's corner radius.
-More complicated shapes, such as text or pictures with alpha, are not supported.
+Currently, the control simply mimic the shape of its content by size and by corner radius.
+Complicated shapes, such as text or pictures with alpha, are not yet supported.

 ### XAML
 ```xml